 - Lack of awareness about skilled trade opportunities.

 There are many myths perpetuated about the skilled trades.
-Some may believe the jobs are too physically demanding, that the working conditions are bad or that the jobs are mostly for men.
+Some believe the jobs are too physically demanding, the working conditions are bad or the jobs are mostly for men.

 Whatever the stereotype, we need to do more work to help students, teachers and parents learn more about what these jobs really look like.
 Mike Rowe, host of the TV Show ‘Dirty Jobs’ has been trying to change people’s minds about the skilled trades for years: "You have to make [skilled trades work] aspirational," he said.
 "You have to change the image of the opportunity."